ceri-num/uv-larm/notions/sld-intro.md

 "A **robot** is a **mechatronics** machine capable of autonomously acting in a real environment."

 - perceives with *sensors*
-- models its environment and adapts its behavior with *sensors*
+- models its environment and adapts its behavior with a *computer*
 - acts with *actuators*

 Involves generally Artificial-Intelligence: